Wudang Taoist warrior monks

 Although many Karate schools have forgotten it, the basic reasons why the connection between the Fuzhou Masters and the Okinawan experts was permanently interrupted were (first) because the Ryukyu Kingdom was engulfed by the culture of modern Japan, transforming it in the modern prefecture of Okinawa and (later) because of the two wars unleashed by the Japanese in China between 1895-1896 and 1937-1945.
 After these facts, modern Karate has been involved in an unprecedented sporting evolution that has led it to be the most widespread Japanese martial art in the world, but at the same time deprived it of its ancient identity and therefore of the deepest knowledge.

 Today, following extensive research and several deepening journeys carried out by Massimo Braglia, the basics of the Ahnan Tomari-te, the highest martial arts program of ATKO, have finally been introduced in Europe.

-After a long period of seminars held in Italy and Belgium in which he carried out many experiments, Massimo founded the Ahnan Tomari-te Karate-do Organization in which he holds the role of international technical director and established the headquarters of the homonymous academy at the Budoshin Dojo.
+After a long period of seminars held in Italy and Belgium in which he carried out many experiments, Massimo founded the Ahnan Tomari-te Karate-do Organization in which he holds the role of international technical director and established the headquarters of the homonymous academy in Carpi (MO) where he resides.